SeimiNomore/jlc-portfolio/index.md

 From the moment Ice Coda set foot in Park High, the school’s corridors buzzed with tension.
 Known across Metreon City as a figure of ruthless precision, Ice wasn’t there to blend in—he was there to conquer.
 Cold, calculating, and unshakable, he carried the weight of a reputation that left even the boldest delinquents hesitant to cross him.

-Ice’s legend began in middle school, where he and his closest friend ruled as an unstoppable duo.
-Together, they dismantled every rival, cementing their reign by their second year.
-But Ice’s ambition demanded more.
-In a chilling act of betrayal, he challenged his friend to a fight for supremacy and, even after securing victory, broke his arm to send a brutal message: power was his alone.
-The betrayal earned him the name “Ice,” a moniker that captured the frost in his veins.

 ![coda pixel](assets/img/coda-pixel.png)

 Pixel sprite variation of **ICE Coda**